 What it is

-A dynamic sibilance and harshness reducer with two purpose-built modes.
-Voice mode targets vocal sibilants in the 4-9 kHz range — the "ssss" and "tssss" sounds that get harsh on a hot vocal.
-Music mode tames cymbal harshness in the 5-12 kHz range — the kind of brittle top end that fatigues the ear over a full track.
-Both modes are dynamic: they only engage when the target band crosses the threshold, leaving the rest of the signal alone.
+A dynamic sibilance and harshness reducer built around a single tunable band.
+A Frequency control (2 to 10 kHz, default 6 kHz) sets where it listens: the "ssss" and "tssss" sounds that get harsh on a hot vocal, or the brittle cymbal top end that fatigues the ear over a full track.
+It is dynamic, so it only reduces level when that band crosses the threshold, leaving the rest of the signal alone.

 How to use it